Track every batch from start to finish.

 Every spirit, every stage, traceable.

 Inventory in Mashpad isn't just a bottle count.
 It's a live picture of everything you own across every stage — and each item points back at the batch it came from.
-Volume in, volume promised to the next run, volume still on hand, all reconciled.
+Volume in, volume already promised to the next run, volume still on hand, all reconciled.

 • Distillate